-Multigrafts, double-grafts, ‘family’ trees, fruit salad trees, cocktail trees – there’s lots of different names for them, but they’re essentially all the same thing.
+Multigrafts, double-grafts, ‘family’ trees, fruit salad trees, cocktail trees.
+There are lots of different names for them, but they’re essentially all the same thing.

-Many of the problems that can happen with multigrafts (see the list below) are avoidable or fixable by paying careful attention to graft placement and detailed pruning.
+Many of the problems that can happen with multigrafts (see the list below) are avoidable or fixable.
+When you’re creating the tree, you need to pay careful attention to graft placement and detailed pruning.

-How does that work?
-The more biodiversity that you can stack into your garden, the more you’ll be protecting your food supply from the many disasters and natural events that can ruin a crop.
-If you’re growing 10 varieties of apple, rather than just one, then if a hail storm comes along or you get a particular disease outbreak, chances are that some varieties will fare better than others, which reduces your chances of total wipeout.
+The more biodiversity that you can stack into your garden, the more you can protect your food supply.
+There are many disasters and natural events that can ruin a crop.
+If you’re growing 10 varieties of apple, rather than just one, then if a hail storm comes along or you get a particular disease outbreak, chances are that some varieties will fare better than others.
+This reduces your chances of total wipeout.